-• Celerity 1: Celerity Energy Partners Executed this ten year contract on February 21, 2005 effective December 31, 2006 and terminates on December 31.
+• Celerity 1: Celerity Energy Partners Executed this ten year contract on February 21, 2005, effective December 31, 2006 and terminates on December 31.
 2016.
-This agreement permits SDG&E to startup and bring on-line 25 MW of customer owned Back Up Generation.
+This agreement permits SDG&E to startup and bring on-line 25 MW of customer-owned back up generation.
 Under the existing contract, these generators can be operated at up to 8 hours per day for a maximum of 200 hours per year.
-This contracted product is dispatchable with capacity price of \$77.00/kWyear.
+This contracted product is dispatchable with a capacity price of \$77.00/kWyear.
 The cost of energy is based on the index fuel price for the period in which the generators run.

-D. Tolling Agreements
+E. Tolling Agreements